-&quot;Completing" a concentration, specialization, or capstone is defined as completing all lessons and beginning the corresponding exam.
+[&]quot;Completing" a concentration, specialization, or capstone is defined as completing all lessons and beginning the corresponding exam.
 Program completion is calculated based on the total concentrations, specializations, and capstone projects required for each program.

-Upon completion of two concentrations, specializations, or the capstone project, but before completing three 75% 25% Upon completion of three concentrations, specializations, or the capstone project, but before completing six 50% 50% Upon completion of six concentrations, specializations, or the capstone project 0% 100%
+Prior to starting one concentration, specialization, or the capstone project 100% 0% Before completing two concentrations, specializations, or the capstone project 90% 10% Upon completion of two concentrations, specializations, or the capstone project, but before completing three 75% 25% Upon completion of three concentrations, specializations, or the capstone project, but before completing six 50% 50% Upon completion of six concentrations, specializations, or the capstone project 0% 100%